-Safe2HelpNE is a report system designed for students, staff, and parents to anonymously report concerning behavior which could impact the safety of students or schools across Nebraska.
+Safe2HelpNE is a reporting system designed for students, staff, and parents to anonymously report concerning behavior that could impact the safety of students or schools across Nebraska.

-Students, staff, and parents can report concerning behavior which may impact the safety of students or schools including, but not limited to:
+Students, staff, and parents can report concerning behavior that may impact the safety of students or schools, including, but not limited to:

 - School threats

 Crisis counselors are standing by 24/7/365 to answer reports by phone or respond to reports made through the Safe2HelpNE app or website.
 A real, live, caring person is ready to take and respond to any report.
 Boys Town employs these Crisis Counselors and are specially trained to receive reports.

 Any district (public or nonpublic) that does not currently have an anonymous reporting system operated and responded to 24/7/365, OR any district wishing to augment their existing reporting systems with an anonymous reporting option.

 Any Nebraska K-12 student (public or nonpublic) may use Safe2HelpNE.

 No. Students are the primary audience, but the Safe2HelpNE resource is also available to school staff and parents who would like to report a concerning behavior that may impact safety to students, staff, or schools.

 Yes.
 Once prepared as a Safe2HelpNE team, you will be given access to a website where promotion materials for Safe2HelpNE at your school are available for download.
 There are videos you can show to students, staff, and parents to teach them about Safe2HelpNE, what to report, and how to report.
 There are materials ready for your school logo (if you wish) that can be printed for handouts to students, staff, and parents.
 Poster templates are also available.
 The school is the best promotor of the use of Safe2HelpNE.